raspberrypilearning/intersection-observer/en/step_1.md

 **Options:** You can also provide some options to the Intersection Observer, like setting a threshold.
 The threshold is a percentage of the observed element's visibility needed to trigger the callback.
 For example, you could use a threshold of 0.5 to be notified when an element is 50% visible, or  a threshold of 1 to be notified when an element is fully visible.

-Here is an example from the More Web path.
+Here is an example of the use of `intersection observer` from the [Animated story](https://projects.raspberrypi.org/en/projects/animated-story) project in the [More Web](https://projects.raspberrypi.org/en/raspberrypi/more-web) path:

 --- code ---
 ---